10 Best Herbal Teas For Dental Plaque

 Salvia officinalis, commonly known as sage, has been traditionally used for its medicinal properties, including its potential benefits for oral health.

-Herbal teas made from sage leaves are believed to help reduce dental plaque due to their antimicrobial and astringent properties.
-The active compounds in sage, such as thujone and flavonoids, may inhibit the growth of bacteria that contribute to plaque formation.
-Regular consumption of sage tea can support gum health and may help in reducing bad breath.
+Herbal teas made from dried sage leaves are believed to help reduce dental plaque due to their antimicrobial and anti-inflammatory compounds.
+The essential oils in sage, such as thujone and camphor, may inhibit the growth of bacteria that contribute to plaque formation.
+Drinking sage tea regularly can support gum health and freshen breath by reducing bacterial buildup in the mouth.

 2. Cinnamomum verum